BlessedChild/TimeTree/README.md

 # Introduction

-This is a solution for communicating with Bluetooth/WIFI components through the web interface
+This is a solution for communicating with Bluetooth/WIFI components through the web interfaces

 # Development environment